CharlieC115/The-Cross-Collective/readme_files/TESTING.md

 The `''` had been missed off `return render` in views.py.
 When the `''` were added everything worked as expected.

+5.

+The no image fill wasn't showing when no image was submitted with a data entry on the admin panel.

+There was a typo in the link and this was rectified.
+This may need editing again later when static files are linked to aws.

 ### Performance Testing

 ### Code Validation